h82258652/windows-uwp.zh-cn/windows-apps-src/launch-resume/create-a-customized-splash-screen.md

     {
         if (loadState)
         {
-             // code to load your app&#39;s state here }
+             // code to load your app's state here
+        }
     }
     ```